ianhuezo/PacManGL/README.md

 	* patrol chase implementation
 	* random chase implementation
 	* change scatter mode to not reverse direction like chase mode
-	* the a star algorithm is laggy for more than one AI, fix to speed up AI
 * Scoring
 * Levels
 * Animations for sprites